JuliaCloud/AWSCore.jl/src/AWSSDK.GameLift.md

     *   [CreateGameSessionQueue](@ref) – Create a queue for processing requests for new game sessions.

-    *   [DescribeGameSessionQueues](@ref) – Get data on all game session queues defined in a Amazon GameLift region.
+    *   [DescribeGameSessionQueues](@ref) – Retrieve game session queues defined in a Amazon GameLift region.

     *   [UpdateGameSessionQueue](@ref) – Change the configuration of a game session queue.

     *   [DeleteGameSessionQueue](@ref) – Remove a game session queue from the region.

+*   **Manage FlexMatch resources**

+    *   [CreateMatchmakingConfiguration](@ref) – Create a matchmaking configuration with instructions for building a player group and placing in a new game session.

+    *   [DescribeMatchmakingConfigurations](@ref) – Retrieve matchmaking configurations defined a Amazon GameLift region.

+    *   [UpdateMatchmakingConfiguration](@ref) – Change settings for matchmaking configuration. queue.

+    *   [DeleteMatchmakingConfiguration](@ref) – Remove a matchmaking configuration from the region.

+    *   [CreateMatchmakingRuleSet](@ref) – Create a set of rules to use when searching for player matches.

+    *   [DescribeMatchmakingRuleSets](@ref) – Retrieve matchmaking rule sets defined in a Amazon GameLift region.

+    *   [ValidateMatchmakingRuleSet](@ref) – Verify syntax for a set of matchmaking rules.

 This document is generated from [apis/gamelift-2015-10-01.normal.json](https://github.com/aws/aws-sdk-js/blob/master/apis/gamelift-2015-10-01.normal.json).